Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 Hybrid technologies can further cut fuel use and emissions.

-Economic and Geopolitical RealitiesFinally, forcing an abrupt transition to EVs could have unintended economic consequences.
+Economic and geopolitical realities.
+Forcing an abrupt transition to EVs could have unintended economic consequences.

-EVs are still generally more expensive upfront than ICE vehicles, and mandates or bans could hit lower-income consumers hardest (who might be unable to afford a new electric car).
+EVs remain generally more expensive upfront than ICE vehicles, and mandates or bans could hit lower-income consumers hardest (who might be unable to afford a new electric car).
 Additionally, the EV supply chain heavily depends on China (for battery materials and manufacturing).

 The point, however, is that mandating a wholesale switch right now might be counterproductive.

-Until energy generation is decarbonized, pushing 100% EVs is somewhat like switching all your home appliances to electric when your electricity comes from a diesel generator — it just doesn’t accomplish what you think it does.
+Until energy generation is decarbonized, pushing 100% EVs is somewhat like switching all home appliances to electric while the electricity comes from a diesel generator.
+It accomplishes less than the headline suggests.

-Given the current state of technology and infrastructure, there’s a compelling argument that this slower transition — one that does not prematurely kill the internal combustion engine — could avoid economic disruption while still allowing incremental emissions improvements.
+Given the current state of technology and infrastructure, there’s a compelling argument that this slower transition, one that does not prematurely kill the internal combustion engine, could avoid economic disruption while allowing incremental emissions improvements.

 Nuclear power, on the other hand, offers dense, reliable, round-the-clock energy with zero greenhouse emissions during operation.